One of the first factors that people think of when selling a property are real…

 Commission is the fee paid to a real estate agent for selling your property.
 Surprisingly, rates vary a lot from state to state.
 For example, the average Tasmanian pays $6,000 more in commission than the average South Australian resident on a $500,000 sale.
 You can find and research real estate commission rates in your state in detail by visiting the Real Estate Agent Fees and Commission section of our blog.

 (If you want to compare fees and other information between real estate agents in your area, you can click here to use our agent comparison service.
 Agent fee information can’t be found anywhere else online.)

 Australia’s highest commission rates are in Tasmania (3.26%) and the lowest are in South Australia (2.07%), with a national average sitting at 2.22%.
-As an independent body, LocalAgentFinder collates statistical data to determine an average for each state.
+Comparing thousands of agents in their network, LocalAgentFinder collates statistical data to determine an average for each state.
 This is the most comprehensive data available in the country, but keep in mind that what you end up paying will depend on your property, the local market and the agent you select.
 It’s also important to remember that commission rates change over time in line with cost of living, the movement of the market, and inflation.